DevOps-projects-ArunPonugoti/Traffic-Flow-Architecture/gke_traffic_flow_architecture/README.md

 there is a chance tp create one resource multiple times , because everyone is using their own statefiles,

 ## Remote statefile
-when you store statefile in the centralized location, multiple people can interact with it , they can create infra , and there is now chance for duplication
+when you store statefile in the centralized location, multiple people can interact with it , they can create infra , and there is now chance for duplication.

+# State lock:
+ at one time only one user /developer can perform , and statefile will be locked at that time. so no risk of mutiple people usage .
+ When you execute terraform plan/apply , terrafrom will lock the state file for this user and it refuses to use other poeple and say  existing user is using this , need to wait for some time.
+ # Conflict Prevention:
+By enforcing locking, Terraform ensures that no two users or processes can simultaneously modify infrastructure or state files, avoiding corruption or loss of data.